Igor Loskutov

 >() {}

-Business logic doesn't know the implementation
+Business logic asks for the service

-const startTask = (id: string) =>
+const startTask = (id: TaskId) =>

-// ^?
-Effect<Task, TaskNotFoundError | InvalidStatusError, TaskRepository>
+// Effect<Task, TaskNotFoundError | InvalidStatusError, TaskRepository>

 Effect.gen(function* () {

-const repo = yield* TaskRepository // "give me the repo"
+const repo = yield* TaskRepository

 const task = yield* repo.fetchById(id)